• Home

 Prospective students interested in one of the newest bachelor’s degree programs at Washington State University (WSU) Tri-Cities just got a financial boost from the Kennewick Public Hospital District.

 The hospital district recently awarded $20,000 to the university to establish scholarships for students pursuing a bachelor’s in social work, according to a release.
-The degree program just began welcoming students during the 2025-26 academic year.
+The degree program is currently under development.

 “We hope our $20,000 contribution eases the educational path for students in WSU’s first-ever social service program – allowing them to focus on their mission of providing care for those in need without worrying about how their bills will be paid,” said Wanda Briggs, longtime KPHD board member, in a statement.
 “We strongly support higher education because it’s an ideal collaboration with partners throughout the Tri-Cities who strive daily to improve healthcare and access for everyone.”